-- The Senior Leadership Team is responsible for managing the whole school NEA schedule and the resources required to ensure the safe and secure conduct of NEA that complies with JCQ guidelines and awarding bodies' subject-specific instructions. - Mrs Berks and Mr Biggs will liaise with Heads of Department prior to the start of the academic year to schedule NEA deadlines and resolve clashes or problems over proposed timings or the need for particular facilities.
-The Network Resources team and the LRC will support the process by coordinating the use of ICT facilities. - Mrs Berks and Mr Biggs will ensure that all staff have access to the NEA schedule and that appropriate dates and deadlines are communicated to parents. - The Senior Leadership Team is responsible for managing any appeals against marks awarded for internally assessed tasks (refer to Internal Appeals Procedure Policy). - For the relevant year groups, Mrs Berks will lead an assembly outlining the candidates' responsibilities with regard to NEA, including the need to keep their own work secure at all times.
-Reference will be made to the JCQ document Information for candidates.
+- Mrs Berks will liaise with Heads of Department as soon as the requirements for NEA are confirmed to confirm the NEA schedule and deadlines and resolve clashes or problems over proposed timings or the need for particular facilities.
+Where necessary, the Network Resources team will support the process by coordinating the use of ICT facilities. - Mrs Berks will ensure that all staff have access to the NEA schedule and that appropriate dates and deadlines are communicated to parent/carers. - The Senior Leadership Team is responsible for managing any appeals against marks awarded for internally assessed tasks (refer to Internal Appeals Procedure Policy). - For the relevant year groups, a member of the Senior Leadership Team will lead an assembly outlining the candidates' responsibilities with regard to NEA, including the need to keep their own work secure at all times.
+Reference will be made to the JCQ^{CIC} Information for candidates documents.